Cold “Heart” Facts – Winter Can Increase Cardiovascular Disease Risk

 For some, winter is the most joyous time of the year, filled with family, festivities and fun, but for those living with cardiovascular disease (CVD), winter can bring with it some risk.
 Research from the UK suggests that every 1°C reduction in temperature on a single day is associated with around 200 additional heart attacks.1 Moreover, research from Sweden shows there is an estimated 37% increase in heart attacks on Christmas Eve alone,2 but why?

 Cold weather places physiological stress on our bodies.
-When it’s cold, our blood vessels constrict, or narrow, to minimise heat loss and maintain our body’s core temperature.4,5 This constriction can cause blood pressure to increase, putting extra strain on the heart as it forces blood around the body at a higher pressure.5
+When it’s cold, our blood vessels constrict, or narrow, to minimise heat loss and maintain our core temperature.4, 5 This constriction can cause blood pressure to increase in cold weather, placing additional strain on the heart.
+This is one of the reasons many people notice their blood pressure is higher in winter compared to summer months.

 It is important to dress for the weather.
-Wearing layers of clothing that can be easily removed is essential to ensuring the body can cope with and adapt to drastic changes in temperature.5
+Wearing layers of clothing that can be adjusted easily helps the body adapt to temperature changes and reduces the likelihood of thermal stress, which contributes to winter hypertension.5

-Overexertion – People can inadvertently overexert themselves in cooler temperatures, be it walking briskly through heavy winds or doing more strenuous physical activity to keep warm.6 This can lead to an increased demand for oxygen and therefore additional stress to the heart.6
+People can inadvertently overexert themselves in cooler temperatures, be it walking briskly through heavy winds or doing more strenuous physical activity to keep warm.6 This increases oxygen demand and creates additional strain on the heart.
+Staying active remains important, but balance and adequate recovery are essential.6

 Staying physically active is a great way of keeping the body balanced and the heart healthy, but it is important to not overdo it and allow enough time to recover properly.6 Sleep is crucial because it helps the body regenerate whilst stabilising energy and appetite levels the next day.

-Delays in seeking medical treatment – Winter and the festive season are peak periods for travel and visiting family, meaning that people tend to be away from their local healthcare teams, and sometimes for long periods of time.
-For those with CVD, not attending doctor appointments and/or delaying medical treatment for chest pains or respiratory viral infections, could lead blood pressure to spiral, increasing the risk of a heart attack.
+Winter and the festive season are peak periods for travel and visiting family, meaning that people tend to be away from their local healthcare teams, and sometimes for long periods of time.
+For those with CVD, not attending doctor appointments and/or delaying medical treatment for chest pains or respiratory viral infections, could lead blood pressure to spiral, increasing the risk of a heart attack.8, 9

 It is important that patients listen to their bodies, and not delay making an appointment with their doctor or seeking immediate support.
 Patients that understand their blood pressure, cholesterol and blood sugar numbers can work with their doctors to keep them in the normal range.